 Most of the Greater Blue Mountains World Heritage Area (GBMWHA) (about 93 per cent all up) is covered by a vast mantle of eucalypt forests, woodlands and mallee shrublands, with much smaller areas of rainforests, heaths, wetlands and exposed rock.
 As might be expected from the diversity of the landscape, altitude, geology, soils, climate and fire history, the diversity of eucalypts is also very high.

-The latest tally (see The Eucalypts of the GBMWHA) puts the number of eucalypt species found in the WHA at 96 – one of the greatest concentrations of eucalypt diversity in Australia, or anywhere on Earth, and hence an assumed centre of evolution for the group.
+The latest tally (by Alan Page, see: The Eucalypts in the GBMWHA) puts the number of eucalypt species found in the WHA at 99 – one of the greatest concentrations of eucalypt diversity in Australia, or anywhere on Earth, and hence a probable centre of evolution for the group.

-Overall, there are at least 100 eucalypt species in the Greater Blue Mountains landscape.
+Overall, there are at least 110 eucalypt species in the Greater Blue Mountains landscape

 About half of the species are widespread in the region, with three species endemic to the WHA (and therefore well protected) and six others listed as threatened in NSW.